 Cranberry Muffins

 These soft, warm cranberry muffins feature both sweet and tart flavors with a mouthwatering citrus orange glaze on top.
-They’re the perfect seasonal breakfast and a healthier option during the holidays!
+They’re the perfect seasonal breakfast and a lighter option during the holidays!

 Ingredients